The best places to travel in June

 Editor’s tip: Manarola is a great place to take ferries to the other villages, and spot dolphins.

-Where to stay: Monterosso's Hotel Porto Roca offers a panoramic cliff-top location with stunning sea views, a 5-minute walk from Monterosso centre.
+Where to stay: Monterosso's Hotel Porto Roca offers a panoramic cliff-top location with stunning sea views, a 5-minute walk from Monterosso center.
 In good news for hikers, the Cinque Terre's Blue Trail starts nearby.

 best places to go with kids Atlantic Puffin, Fratercula arctica, with selective focus and diffused green grass background, Skomer Island, Pembrokeshire, West Wales, UK